 The World Health Organization (WHO) defines mental health as ‘not simply the absence of disorder but ‘a state of wellbeing in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community’.

-- Currently, one in ten children in the UK have a clinically diagnosed mental health disorder before the age of 14 and incidents of self-harming amongst children as young as 8 years old are increasing year on year.
+- One in ten children have a clinically diagnosed mental health disorder before the age of 14 and incidents of self-harming amongst children as young as 8 years old are increasing year on year.

-To DONATE to Invincible Me and help us to create a healthier future for all children, please visit our Support Us page or click here
+To DONATE to Invincible Me and help us to create a healthier future for all children from the start, please visit our Support Us page or click here